01-edu/public/subjects/using-map.en.md

   { city: 'San Francisco', temperature: '84°F' },
 ]
 ```
+___

--Create a 'tempForecasts' function which will take an array of objects, and which will
+Create a `tempForecasts` function which will take an array of objects, and which will
 return an array of strings formatted as below:

 ```js